 AI Jobs and Market Growth Statistics

-1. By 2030, the U.S. market for AI technologies is expected to grow to well over $1.8 trillion.
+1. By 2031, the global market for AI technologies is expected to grow to well over $1.68 trillion (up from $347 billion in 2026).
 (Statista)

 2. When asked how business leaders felt about generative AI, 62% expressed excitement, 46% were fascinated, and 30% were uncertain.
 (Deloitte)